ettomatic/ashikawa-core/README.md

 ### Detailed description

 Make sure you are running Ruby 1.9.x (or JRuby/Rubinius in 1.9 mode) and clone the latest snapshot into a directory of your choice.
-Also make sure ArangoDB is installed and accessible via `arango`.
+Also make sure ArangoDB is installed and accessible via `arangod` (for example by installing it via `brew install arangodb`).

 We encourage you to use [rvm](https://rvm.io/).
 If you do so, a gemset for the project is created upon changing into the directory.
 If you do not use `rvm` nothing special will happen in this case.
 Don't worry about it.